 While ovarian cancer symptoms can be vague, the key is paying attention to how long symptoms last, according to Ahmed.
 “The story for so many women with ovarian cancer is that they’ve actually had symptoms for months before diagnosis,” she says.

 Talk to your doctor if your symptoms are sustained — they don’t come and go, they do not go away within one to three weeks, or over-the-counter medications don’t help.
-By recognizing these early symptoms, women may have a fighting chance to catch — and treat — the disease before it progresses:
+By recognizing these early symptoms, it’s easier to catch — and treat — the disease before it progresses:

 1. Bloating